Samuel Aba: King of Hungary

 Samuel abolished all laws introduced by Peter the Venetian and had many of his predecessor's supporters killed or tortured.
 The contemporaneous Hermann of Reichenau even called him "the tyrant of Hungary" in his Chronicon.
 Hungarian chronicles sharply criticized Samuel for socializing with the peasants instead of the nobles.
 Samuel even abolished some levies payable by the commoners.

 Following his ousting, Peter the Venetian took refuge in Germany.
 In response, Samuel stormed Austria in 1042, provoking a retaliatory invasion by the German monarch, Henry III in 1043.
 It forced Samuel to renounce all Hungarian territories to the west of the rivers Leitha and Morava as well as agree to the payment of a tribute.
 The funding of the tribute payment was through new taxes on the Christian prelates and seizure of Church estates.
 This policy caused discontent even among the members of Samuel's own council.
 He had a number of his councillors executed during Lent.
 In order to punish the king, Bishop Gerard of Csanád (modern-day Cenad, Romania) refused to perform the annual ceremony of putting the royal crown upon the monarch's head at Easter.

 King Henry III again invaded Hungary in 1044 to restore Peter the Venetian.
 The decisive battle was fought at Ménfő near Győr, where Samuel's army was routed.
 Samuel's fate following the battle is still uncertain.
 According to nearly contemporaneous German sources, he was captured in short order and executed on Peter the Venetian's command.
 However, 14th-century Hungarian chronicles narrate that he fled up the river Tisza where he was seized and murdered by the locals.
 The latter sources further state that Samuel was first buried in a nearby church, but was later transferred to his family's monastery at Abasár.

 Family

 No report on the fate of Samuel's widow and children has been preserved.
 Even so, historians – including Gyula Kristó and László Szegfű – suppose that the powerful Aba family descended from him.

+Genetics

+Genetic samples from 19 individuals were collected at the necropolis in Abasár, from the political centre of the Aba clan.
+In 2024, archaeogenetic analysis revealed East Eurasian paternal origin to the Aba royal family of Hungary.
+It revealed that members of the Aba family were related to members of prominent Hungarian medieval noble families, including the Hungarian royal House of Árpád, the Báthory family, and the Hunyadi family, as well as to the first-generation immigrant elite of the Hungarian conquest, all of which had been previously studied through archaeogenetic analysis.
+In medieval Hungarian chronicles both the Aba and the Árpád dynasty are identified as descendants of Attila, King of the Hunnic empire.
+Detailed whole genome sequencing data revealed the paternal ancestry of the Árpád dynasty originating from East Eurasia, with potential Hun connections.
+In the archaeogenetic study, the Abas also demonstrated Asian Hun (Xiongnu) phylogenetic connections.